 In other words, $\umu$ describes how the factors $S_g$ of $S$ decompose after intersecting $H^s$ with $S$.
-The parts of $\umu(g)$ correspond to the number of times $g$ appears in a row of $\usigma(U)$ for some $U\le G$ in this colouring.
+Each part of $\umu(g)$ corresponds to a row of $\usigma(U)$ for some $U\le G$ with exactly that many boxes coloured with $g$.
 Moreover, we have